b0nkafe/retrofulhugo/README.md

 ## About

-This is a retro version of `Beautiful Hugo`, a port of the Jekyll theme [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/) by [Dean Attali](http://deanattali.com/aboutme#contact).
+This is a retro version of [Beautiful Hugo](https://github.com/halogenica/beautifulhugo), a port of the Jekyll theme [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/) by [Dean Attali](http://deanattali.com/aboutme#contact).
 It supports most of the features of the original theme.

 ## License